smarter-sh/community/github-management/kubernetes-repositories.md

 Create a broader base of repositories than the existing gh/kubernetes/kubernetes so that the project can scale.
-Present expectations about the centrality and importance of the repository in the Kubernetes ecosystem.
-Carries the endorsement of the Kubernetes community.
+Present expectations about the centrality and importance of the repository in the Smarter ecosystem.
+Carries the endorsement of the Smarter community.

 ### Rules

    * Must live under `github.com/kubernetes/<project-name>`
-   * Must adopt the Kubernetes Code of Conduct
+   * Must adopt the Smarter Code of Conduct
    * All code projects use the Apache Licence version 2.0.
 Documentation repositories must use the Creative Commons License version 4.0.
    * Must adopt the CNCF CLA bot
-   * Must adopt all Kubernetes automation (e.g. /lgtm, etc)
+   * Must adopt all Smarter automation (e.g. /lgtm, etc)
-   * All OWNERS must be members of standing as defined by ability to vote in Kubernetes steering committee elections. in the Kubernetes community
+   * All OWNERS must be members of standing as defined by ability to vote in Smarter steering committee elections. in the Smarter community
    * Repository must be approved by SIG-Architecture

 ## Maintenance Mode